In California blaze, Spanish-speaking immigrants find help

 “In that respect there’s still a second-class citizen response that I feel is still happening,” Orantes said.

 Lupe Arias, a Mexican immigrant who lives in Healdsburg and works in packaging for a local winery, said she’s been keeping up with the latest through Cal Fire’s Facebook page, where the agency is posting Spanish-language video updates daily, and through text alerts.
-Arias, who lacks legal status, and her husband and three kids had to leave on Saturday, staying with relatives in San Francisco, but planned on returning home by Wednesday night after the evacuation order was lifted.
+Arias, who lacks legal status, and her husband and three kids stayed with relatives in San Francisco until the evacuation order was lifted.

 They’ve so far gone a week without pay— about $1,400 in wages from the three jobs they hold between two of them— and will likely have to borrow from friends to pay for food and rent.